FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 3rd December 2020.md

 item in which he highlighted the annual cost, the viewership figures from the four Local

-Authorities that currently had a live-streaming service, and the defamation/litigation issues.--- 10
+Authorities that currently had a live-streaming service, and the defamation/litigation issues.
+---
+10

 In the discussion that followed, it was broadly agreed that the matter of live-streaming